-Life as a single person offers many rewards, including learning how to build a healthy relationship with yourself.
-However, if you’re ready to share your life with someone and want to build a lasting, worthwhile relationship, life as a single person can also be very frustrating.
+Life as a single person offers many rewards, such as being free to pursue your own hobbies and interests, learning how to enjoy your own company, and appreciating the quiet moments of solitude.
+However, if you’re ready to share your life with someone and want to build a lasting, worthwhile relationship, life as a single person can also be frustrating.

-Finding the right romantic partner is often a difficult journey, for several reasons.
+For many of us, our emotional baggage can make finding the right romantic partner a difficult journey.
 Perhaps you grew up in a household where there was no role model of a solid, healthy relationship and you doubt that such a thing even exists.
-Or maybe your dating history consists only of short, abrupt relationships where you or your partner gets bored too soon, and you don't know how to make a relationship last.
+Or maybe your dating history consists only of brief flings and you don't know how to make a relationship last.
 You could be attracted to the wrong type of person or keep making the same bad choices over and over, due to an unresolved issue from your past.
-It's also possible you're not putting yourself in the best environments to meet the right person, or that when you do, you don't feel confident enough to approach someone.
-Whatever the case may be, it's important to believe that a healthy romantic relationship for you exists in the future.
+Ot maybe you're not putting yourself in the best environments to meet the right person, or that when you do, you don't feel confident enough.
+Whatever the case may be, you can overcome your obstacles and find a healthy romantic relationship.

 |Common Myths About Dating and Looking for Love|

-Fact: While there are health benefits that come with being in a healthy relationship, many people can be just as happy and fulfilled without being part of a couple.
+Fact: While there are health benefits that come with being in a solid relationship, many people can be just as happy and fulfilled without being part of a couple.
 Despite the stigma in some social circles that accompanies being single, it’s important not to enter a relationship just to “fit in.”
 Being alone and being lonely are not the same thing.
-Nothing is as unhealthy and dispiriting as being in a bad relationship.
+And nothing is as unhealthy and dispiriting as being in a bad relationship.

 Myth: If I don’t feel an instant attraction to someone, it’s not a relationship worth pursuing.